Are you looking for Artificial Intelligence Interview Questions? If yes then start here.

 Answer: The algorithm used for a game of tic-tac-toe is the minimax algorithm, which evaluates moves that lead to a terminal state.
 The computer (AI) chooses a move with the maximum score when it has to play and chooses to move with the minimum score when the human has to play, to avoid losing to a human player.
 The minimax algorithm recursively goes to deeper levels until it finds a terminal.
 If the machine wins, it returns +10, else returns -10.
 If it is a draw, 0 will be returned.

-Question: A company receives 1000’s of resumes per day.
+47. A company receives 1000’s resumes per day.
 How can AI help in the faster and accurate selection of resumes to take the next step in the interview process?

 Answer: Using text recognition and analysis, machine learning algorithms can scan for specific keywords in the resume that will help them filter candidates who do not match the requirements.
 Further, voice-based assistants can ask a standard set of questions to the shortlisted candidates over voice calls and select or reject them for the next level based on specific responses.

-Answer: There are many ways in which AI is helping –
+Answer: The following are different ways in which AI is helping essential workers:

 - Drones can capture and monitor various areas to ensure social distancing and supply essentials in containment zones